Contrast-Security-OSS/docs/content/installation/java/installation/MavenCargoPlugin.md

 </build>
 ````

-2. Run your Maven target or Cargo unit test normally.
+* Run your Maven target or Cargo unit test normally.
-3. A Constart startup message should appear in the Console before your server messages appear (allow 1-2 minutes extra time for server startup).
+* A Constart startup message should appear in the Console before your server messages appear.
+(Allow 1-2 extra minutes for server startup.)
-4. Navigate to your application, and allow an extra minute for it to start up.
+* Navigate to your application, and allow an extra minute for it to start up.

 For more information on adding JVM arguments to Cargo container, consult the [Cargo documentation](https://codehaus-cargo.github.io/cargo/Configuration+properties.html).